scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

-With the above, a submission's fragment cache is invalidated anytime the submission is updated (`updated_at` is always updated), or when the number of comments assocaited with the submission changes.
+With the above, a submission's fragment cache is invalidated anytime the submission is updated (`updated_at` is always updated), or when the number of comments associated with the submission changes.

 _Note_: An Active Record model can be used directly as the key.
-It calls an overwritable method `cache_key` on the model.
+It calls an over-writable method `cache_key` on the model.
 By default that method returns a key that "includes the model name, the id and finally the updated_at timestamp".